-Tutorial: Create your first Azure Search index in the portal
+Create, query, and filter an Azure Search index in the portal

-In the Azure portal, start with a predefined sample dataset to quickly generate an index using the Import data wizard.
+In the Azure portal, start with a predefined sample dataset to quickly generate an Azure Search index using the Import data wizard.
 Explore full text search, filters, facets, fuzzy search, and geosearch with Search explorer.

 - Hands on learning with minimal ramp-up